CyborgGames/MermaidCatch/README.md

 # Mermaid Catch

 An underwater Pong clone.

-Made with Unity3D and C#.
+## Requirements

+Requires Unity 2019.3.x to edit and build.